Have old documents saved to Floppy Disk or CD?

 • Bring a flash drive of at least 8GB to save files.
 Files can also be saved to Cloud storage such as Google Photos.
 The Bookeye 5 is also connected to the public printer.

-You can save your scans as a single or multipage PDF, searchable PDFs and audio files (for accessibility) as well as a variety of image formats like TIFF, JPEG, JPEG 2000, PNM, PNG, BMP and TIFF (Raw, G3, G4, LZW, JPEG).
+With the Bookeye 5 V2Overhead Book Scanner, you can save your scans as a single or multipage PDF, searchable PDFs and audio files (for accessibility) as well as a variety of image formats like TIFF, JPEG, JPEG 2000, PNM, PNG, BMP and TIFF (Raw, G3, G4, LZW, JPEG).
 Think about how you will use or share the file.
 You may want to save it in multiple formats.

 Get a Library Card